 After recovery, they may be able to resume drinking small amounts of alcohol.

-Other lifestyle changes that can help include: eating smaller and more frequent amounts of food instead of large amounts, reducing weight, and managing stress.
+Other lifestyle changes that can help include: eating smaller and more frequent amounts of food instead of large quantities, reducing weight, and managing stress.

 Some research suggests that herbal supplements like cloves, slippery elm, licorice, wild indigo, and myrrh can improve digestive health.